keolo/keolo-com/content/tutorials/how-to-build-an-ehr/_index.md

 tags: ["healthcare", "system-design"]
 ---

-This is a 7 part series on a way to build an Electronic Health Records (EHR) System.
+This is a 7 part series on how to build an Electronic Health Records (EHR) System.

 EHRs are digital versions of patients’ paper charts.
 They contain real-time, patient-centered records that make information available instantly and securely to authorized users.